jiankuang/IBM/IGC.md

 # Administration
 ## Setup
 ### Language Setting
-Specify the language for the user interface and for catalog content.
+* Specify the language for the user interface and for catalog content.
+* If you turn off Chinese in language setting for catalog content, you cannot search Chinese term.
+* Catalog content support for English is always on, even if you turn it off.
+* You can still create Chinese term even if catalog content support for Chinese is truned off, but you can't specify it as Chinese term.
+* Turning off Chinese content support will turn off terms specified as Chinese but not Chinese term specified as undefined Language.